amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 Rather fun, again my solution is O(nm), but there's a cool elegance to using a conjunction in the loop condition to exit early -- without relying on `break` which I don't think has been introduced yet as of p62.

+## 2.9 Bitwise Operators

+Bitwise operators can only be applied to integral types i.e. no floats. -- Not sure what happens if you try to do that (bitwise with floats).

+> The bitwise AND operator & is often used to mask off some set of bits;
+> for example, set to zero all but the low-order 7 bits of n:
+>
+> n = n & 0177;

+Bitwise AND will basically do an AND operation on the bits of the two operands.

+What does "mask off" mean here -- it basically means 'discard the value of the higher bits (set to 0) while preserving the value of the lower bits'.

+Why is 0177 chosen? his is octal.
+The decimal equivalent would be 127, or 0x7f.

+* So because it's 127, this means that it's represented by:

+0111 1111

+As a larger 16 bit integer would instead be

+ffee = 65518

+Masking this off would mean that it instantly just got reduced to its low 7 bits.

+The binary representation is:

+1111 1111 1110 1110

+So & these:

+0000 0000 0110 1110

+= 0x6e = 110

+0x7f is chosen because there may be values stored in the higher parts of the int that you wish to ignore, for instance in the case of ASCII character data, or maybe some case where you're storing some data in the top part of the int, but having some flags in the lower part.